george-labs/george-backend-hiring/docs/assumptions.md

 3. Word is the (a-z,A-Z)
 4. Input Validation -> start with `Enter text: `

+Initial design thoughts:
+   //Where data come from
+   // UI -> responsible for UI
+   //Core:
+   // Validator -> to check the commandline structure
+   // Fetcher -> to get the data
+   // Parser -> to count the words
+   // Presenter -> create the output
+   //Where data go after
+   //  Outputer -> the class responsible for output the data

 ### Session 2:
 Note: Validation will be omited due to wrong understanding.
 The program will paste for the user the inital text: `Enter text: `